Opening-After-COVID-19

 Sean Jones, MBA

-Senior Director of Marketing at Fagron North America, with more than a decade of experience in the pharmaceutical and healthcare industries.
+Senior Director of Marketing at Fagron, bringing over a decade of expertise in pharmaceutical and healthcare marketing, specializing in strategy, digital, brand development, and customer-centered solutions.